bassMech/financeDraft/README.md

 	- error code revamp -> add display message to enum
 	- move dialogs folder to composite
 	- some code quality checker like black
-	- buttons overlay header on scrolling up
+	- make item and group expandable
 - Account
 	- setting start values based on month before and after
 	- display settings, 1 / 2 or 3 transactionMonth displayed